hienvuvg/dairycattle_dataset/README.md

 UWB-Synced Visual Data (15s interval)
 ------

-[uwb_synced_images](#links): UWB-synced images throughout 14 days of the deployment with a sampling rate of 15s (15s_interval, 4.5k resolution, 14 days from 7/21 to 8/04, 14 zips, 20k images/zip, 21GB/zip).
+[uwb_synced_images](#links): UWB-synced images throughout 14 days of the deployment with a sampling rate of 15s (15s_interval, 4.5k resolution, 14 days from  from 12:30 PM 7/21 to 7:00 AM 8/04, 14 zips, 20k images/zip, 21GB/zip).
 The zip files should be unzipped and organized as follows:
 ```
 ${ROOT}
 |-- images